lsst-sqre/sqr-080/index.rst

 Mobu bot users check notebooks directly from Github and hence will not be affected by this.

+**Outcome:**

-**Status:** We have resolved this by the new tutorial pull mechanism
+We have resolved this by the new tutorial pull mechanism that populates tutorian notebooks on request and abandons the git checkout model.

 Directories
 -----------